vishvAsa/notes/content/arthaH/skills/moving/car/driving.md

 Passing vehicles - dangerous recurrent activity.

-Rejoining
-- only when you can see the wheels of the passed vehicle in the rear view mirror.
+Rejoin only when you can see the wheels of the passed vehicle in the rear view mirror.

 Don't pass more than one car at a time.